yonicd/shinyCanvas/README.md

 ##Usage in a Shiny app

 When run in the Shiny environment, Shiny is observing the points and returns to the server their x,y mapping.
-So instead of predefining scenarios in simulations you can let the user define how the relationship between two variables should be.
+So instead of predefining scenarios in simulations you can let the user define the relationship between two variables.

 ```
 library(fluidSpline)